Cooper River, Charleston, SC

 Wild Life

-The river is home to an abundance of wild life.
+The river is also home to an abundance of wild life.
 It is common to see porpoises, fishing eagles, jumping fish and a few alligators...
 While diving, you can

 Click on the alligator's nose to see a short video!